Non-reductive automorphism groups, the Loewy filtration and K-stability

 {\bf Notation and conventions:} We often use the same letter to denote a divisor and the associated line bundle, and mix multiplicative and additive notation for line bundles.
 A polarised variety $(X,L)$ is a normal projective variety $X$ together with an ample line bundle $L$.
 Our results are independent of scaling $L$, as such we sometimes assume that $L$ is very ample and projectively normal.

 \

-{\bf Acknowledgements:} This project started during the school ``Minicourses on Stability'' at the University of Coimbra; we thank the organisers for the stimulating environment.
-Part of the work was done during a visit of both authors to the Department of Mathematics of the University of Pavia, funded by the ERC StG 307119 - StabAGDG; we thank Jacopo Stoppa for the invitation.
-We would like to thank Giovanni Cerulli Irelli, Jesus Martinez Garcia, Julius Ross, Roberto Svaldi and Filippo Viviani for useful discussions.
+{\bf Acknowledgements:} This project started during the school ``Minicourses on Stability'' at the University of Coimbra in April 2014; we thank the organisers for the stimulating environment.
+We would like to thank Giovanni Cerulli Irelli, Jesus Martinez Garcia, Julius Ross, Roberto Svaldi, Filippo Viviani and Xiaowei Wang for useful discussions.
 Both authors would especially like to thank David Witt Nystr\"om and Jacopo Stoppa for several discussions on the present work.
+We thank the referee for several helpful comments.

-GC was funded by the grant FIRB 2012 ``Moduli Spaces and Their Applications''.
-RD was funded by a studentship associated to an EPSRC Career Acceleration Fellowship (EP/J002062/1).
+The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant agreement no. 307119.
+GC was funded by the grants FIRB 2012 ``Moduli Spaces and Their Applications'' and by the ERC StG 307119 - StabAGDG.
+RD was funded by a studentship associated to an EPSRC Career Acceleration Fellowship (EP/J002062/1) and a Fondation Wiener-Anspach Scholarship.